cboudereau/category-theory-for-dotnet-programmers/6 Simple Algebraic Data Types/README.md

 ## Personal notes
 In csharp we often use Subtyping as Sum type.
-There is 2 things in Sum types : the total one, where the compiler checks that each case is treated (Discriminated union in fsharp, can't do that now in csharp) and the open one (partial) with Subtype.
+There is 2 things in Sum types : the total one, where the compiler checks that each case is treated (Discriminated union in fsharp, can't do that in csharp for now) and the open one (partial) with Subtype.

-Sum type as Subtyping creates strange cyclic type dependencies in the Either implementation : Pull request accepted!
+Sum type as Subtyping creates strange mutually type dependencies in the Either implementation : Pull request accepted!